RT-1904129/git-knowledge/README.md

 There are several cloud-based repository hosting services which let you maintain a copy of repositry
 - Github
 - Bitbucket \
-2)we can do Trunk based devlopment.
+2) we can do Trunk based devlopment.
 In mac it already install but for windows we need to downlode git base.\
-3)github,gitlab,Bitbucket are git profarmer options. \
+3) github,gitlab,Bitbucket are git profarmer options. \
 ###############  Git commands on git base ################\
-1)for making clone(making same copy of it) of any github reprository use---\
+1) for making clone(making same copy of it) of any github reprository use---\
 git clone (repo path but donot put braket like this)\
 2) for adding changes on github repro which you made on clone copy simentenously use three commandas one after one----\
 3) Firstly we need to added the changes in staging area by this command we are adding changes in staging area. \